Open post

 Once seated, they were met with many other steerage passengers bound from their home of Co.
 Longford.
 Amongst these newfound compatriots were three siblings: Barney, Agnes, and Alice McCoy.

-According to the recollections of the McCoy family, the new friends conversed amiably and even sang throughout the ride down to Queenstown.
+According to secondhand memories of the McCoy family, the new friends conversed amiably and even sang throughout the ride down to Queenstown.

 The America was one of a pair of tenders (the other being her sister Ireland) tasked with ferrying Queenstown passengers from the dock over to the Titanic.
 The passage took approximately thirty minutes.